Adventure trip on Atyla ship

 - Be sure to be at the ship at your embarkation time (look here if you don't know when it is).

-- You'll be welcomed on board by the crew and we'll do a round of introductions.
+- You'll be welcomed on board by the permanent crew, and we'll do a round of introductions.

 - The crew will give you a series of briefings related to safety and the life on board, and they'll show you this video.